 Begin punching holes in your tin by gently tapping the nail into the tin with the hammer -- tap along the outline of the stencil.
 Do not hit the nail too hard or you may dent your can.
 In addition to your design, use the nail and hammer to puncture a hole at the top of both sides of the can.
 These holes will be used to attach the wires needed to hang the lanterns.

-Cover your work area with newspapers or take your cans outside and apply a thin coat of spray paint.
+Take your cans outside or to a well-ventilated space, cover your work area with newspapers and apply a thin coat of spray paint.
 Allow the paint to dry completely and add another thin layer of spray paint.
 Painting in thin, light coats prevents paint drips.

 To add decorative stripes to the can, cover the sections you wish to keep the original color by taping a strip of paper around the can.

 Apply a thin coat of the second color.
 Allow the paint to dry and apply a second thin coat.
 Let the paint dry completely before removing the paper and tape.
 Spray paint in a well-ventilated room or outside if possible.

 Using your wire cutters, trim the wire to create handles for the lantern.
 The length of wire needed will depend on the diameter of your cans and how low you want them to hang.
 In general, they should be between 1-foot to 2-feet long.